abelherl/neuma-base-flutter/readme.md

 # 🌬️ Neuma Base Flutter

-### 💡 What is Neuma?
+## 💡 What is Neuma?
-Derived from the Greek word "pneuma" meaning breath or spirit, this base is designed to bring life into your Flutter projects without getting in your way 🤩
+Derived from the Greek word "pneuma" meaning breath or spirit, Neuma Base Flutter is designed to bring life into your Flutter projects without getting in your way 🤩

-**Neuma Base Flutter** is a lightweight, scalable Flutter project starter with a feature-first architecture, Domain-Driven Design (DDD)-inspired folder structure — designed for rapid prototyping and real-world app development.
-Ideal as a scalable base template for production-ready projects or experiments.
+It’s a lightweight yet scalable Flutter starter with a feature-first architecture and a DDD-inspired folder structure — perfect for rapid prototyping, real-world app development, and clean production-ready codebases.

-### 🧱 Project Structure
+## 🧱 Project Structure

 ```bash
 lib/